 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are facing the Computer Mouse and a Sports Club Member helps you, the monster's combat strength is increased by 4 (unless you, too, are in the Sports Club and the monster's combat strength has already been increased).
+For instance, if you are facing the Robbers and a Tailor helps you, the monster's combat strength is increased by 4 (unless you, too, are a Tailor and the monster's combat strength has already been increased).